Syed-HamzaShah/Snake-Game-in-x86-Assembly/readme.md

 > ⚠ **Note on Irvine32 Library**
 > This project depends on the `Irvine32` library, which is **not included in this repository** due to licensing and distribution restrictions.
-> You must obtain it from the official source provided by Kip Irvine (usually bundled with the *Assembly Language for x86 Processors* textbook or downloadable from his official course resources).
+> You must obtain it from the official source provided by Kip Irvine (usually bundled with the _Assembly Language for x86 Processors_ textbook or downloadable from his official course resources).
 > See [Requirements](#requirements) for details.

-Built with love and registers.

 ---